Skip to main content

 Intended learning outcomes

-• reproduce basic equations (as detailed in the syllabus) and explain the physical principles behind them
+• account for basic equations and explain the physical principles behind them

-• show command of short derivations and show understanding of principles behind longer derivations
+• make short derivations and account for the principles behind longer derivations

 Literature and preparations